suhitaghosh10/UATS/README.md

 # Uncertainty-Aware Temporal Self-Learning (UATS)

-This repository contains the source code of *Uncertainty-Aware Temporal Self-Learning (UATS): Semi-SupervisedLearning for Segmentation of the Prostate and Beyond*; submitted in *Artificial Intelligence in Medicine Paper*.
+This repository contains the source code of the paper *Uncertainty-Aware Temporal Self-Learning (UATS): Semi-SupervisedLearning for Segmentation of the Prostate and Beyond*, submitted in *Artificial Intelligence in Medicine Paper*.

 ## Highlights:
 - A deep semi-supervised method named uncertainty-aware temporal self-learning (UATS) was proposed for medical segmentation.